 Some time in late 2020, Wealthy Affiliate created a premium plus tier, which is $99 per month.

-Unless you’re serious about being a web marketer, that premium plus tier is out of most peoples’ price range, especially if just starting out.
+Unless you’re serious about being a web marketer, that premium plus tier may be out of most peoples’ price range, especially if just starting out.

 Just to give you an idea of how much I paid Solo Build It, I was on their yearly plan for $299, and it was only after 2016 I believe that they finally started to allow monthly membership at $29.99 per month.